Rahul-Sivan-123/D46_Machine-Learning/README.md

 Best-performing model: Random Forest Regressor, as ensemble methods tend to achieve high accuracy by reducing overfitting while capturing complex patterns.

 Worst-performing model: SVR, since Linear Regression assumes a linear relationship, which may not hold for housing prices.

+# ML Assignment-4 (Classification Problem)
+Assignment-4 is about ML Classification Problem.

+The data set used in this assignment is breast cancer dataset from the sklearn library.

+# Loading & Pre-Processing:
+check for missing values using .isnull().sum(), and if any exist, we can fill or drop them.Ensures data integrity and prevents errors in model training.

+   ## Feature Scaling (Standardization)-
+ Apply StandardScaler from sklearn.preprocessing to normalize the features for better model performance.

+ # Classification Algorithm Implementation
+# 1. Logistic Regression
+# 2. Decision Tree Classifier
+How It Works: Decision Trees split data recursively based on feature thresholds, forming a tree structure.
+Each internal node represents a decision based on a feature.

+**Suitability:**
+It is effective when interactions among features are important.
+It’s also easy to interpret and doesn’t require feature scaling.

+# 3. Random Forest Classifier
+How it works: Random Forest is an ensemble method that combines multiple decision trees to improve performance and reduce overfitting.

+**Suitability:**

+It handles complex patterns well and often outperforms single decision trees by reducing variance.

+# 4. Support Vector Machine (SVM)
+How it works: SVM finds an optimal hyperplane that maximizes the margin between two classes.
+It can also use kernel functions for non-linear classification.

+**Suitability:**

+Breast cancer data has multiple continuous features, and SVM can be effective in high-dimensional spaces.

+# 5. k-Nearest Neighbors (k-NN)
+How it works: k-NN classifies a new data point by finding the majority class among its k nearest neighbors in feature space.

+**Suitability:**
+It’s a simple and intuitive approach, effective when patterns exist within feature similarity.

+# Comparison and Findings

+Created dictionary to store model predictions and evaluated performance.

+# Insights
+Best Performing Model: Random Forest Classifier is likely to perform the best.
+It combines multiple decision trees, reduces overfitting, and excels in feature-rich datasets.

+Worst Performing Model: Decision Tree Classifier could be the weakest due to potential overfitting and lower generalization capability.